freebasic/fbfrog/readme.txt

       * Redundant typedefs (<typedef struct A A;>) are removed, because in FB there are no separate type/tag namespaces. <struct A> or <A> translate to the same thing.
-      * #defines "nested" inside struct bodies are moved to the toplevel.
+      * #defines nested inside struct bodies are moved to the toplevel.
 Even though FB doesn't scope #defines inside UDTs (only inside scope blocks, but not namespaces), this is better, because it represents the original header's intentions more closely.
 It becomes more important when